Curovearth/Learning-Linux/README.md

 1. Open your 📁**File Explorer** Window
 2. At the top, type: `\\wsl$\Ubuntu\home` - This is your home directory where you can view different folders.
 For me, I saved my created files at the `\\wsl$\Ubuntu\media`.
 Make sure to check it for you.

+---

+> A shell script is an executable text file that begins with a ‘shebang’ interpreter directive